 Ramona d’Viola - Earthling

 Ramona d’Viola is an award-winning photographer and journalist who received her photography education while serving in the United States Marine Corps.
-But it was in the corporate trenches, with companies like Borland, Lucent Technologies and NetApp, where she earned her marketing stripes.
+She went on to earn her marketing stripes in the corporate trenches, with companies like Borland, Lucent Technologies and NetApp.

 A regular contributor to shelter, design and lifestyle publications throughout the West, d'Viola's monthly real estate and design columns can be found in Oakland and Alameda Magazines.
 She is the 2009 recipient of San Diego Press Club's "Excellence in Journalism" award.

-For the past three decades, d’Viola has traveled extensively, covering and participating in noteworthy events such as the 1985 Women’s Tour de France, the 2001 Australian Paddleboard World Championships, and the 2003 World Record-setting, Women’s Full Moon Paddle from Cuba to Key West.
+For the past three decades, d’Viola has traveled extensively, covering and participating in noteworthy events like the 1985 Women’s Tour de France, the 2001 Australian World Paddleboard Championships, and captain of the 2003 world record-setting, Women’s Full Moon Paddle from Cuba to

-When not traveling, she lives on a lake with her dog Milo.
+When not traveling, she lives on a lake in Northern California with her dog Milo.